AkhilHaroldPeter/Python/Python-Projects/Project1-Treasure_Island/Readme.md

 - Follow the prompts to play the game and guess correct route.
 #### Alternatively, you can download the repository as a zip file, unzip it, and then use it on your local machine.

+## Key Concepts

+- User Input Handling: Implemented mechanisms to handle user input for making decisions and progressing through the game, ensuring user interaction.
+- Conditional Statements: Employed conditional statements to determine the outcome of each decision made by the player, shaping the storyline and game progression.
+- Randomization: Utilized randomness to introduce variability in the game, such as randomizing events, locations, or outcomes, enhancing replayability.
+- Game Loop: Implemented a game loop structure to allow the player to navigate through multiple stages of the game, creating an immersive gaming experience.
+- Storytelling: Crafted engaging narratives and descriptive text to immerse the player in the treasure hunt adventure, enhancing the overall gaming experience.